'Facebook papers': what are the charges against the tech giant | Technology

 - Questions about active users: an internal presentation suggested that the company did not know the number of active users.
 In the document, executives said the phenomenon of users with multiple accounts was “very prevalent” among new registrations.
 The company would have analyzed 5,000 entries and concluded that at most 56% were real users.

-- Minor moderation in extremist activities: lessening efforts to police content that promoted violence, disinformation and hate speech after the US elections, which would have made room for the organization of the Capitol invasion.
+- Moderation regarding extremist activities: lessening efforts to police content that promoted violence, disinformation and hate speech after the US elections, which would have made room for the organization of the Capitol invasion.

 Documents show that Facebook ignored fake news for profit